CFO risk outlook – pandemic issues in the near term, transformation and resistance to change over the long term

 It is notable that CFOs, as a group, appear less intensely concerned about long-term risks than board members and those in other executive positions.
 This may be attributable to the fact that risk assessment is a fundamental part of their job, and while they always have an eye on what may be happening down the road, they are typically more occupied with doing what they can to identify and manage those risks that require immediate attention.

-The ever-changing risk landscape and the overall perceived magnitude and severity of risks should prompt CFOs as well as boards and other senior executives to closely scrutinize the approaches they use to keep an eye on emerging risks.
-Unfortunately, some organizations continue to manage risks the way they have for many years, even though the profile of risks is changing dramatically as the overall nature of business and whole industries are transformed in the digital economy.
+The ever-changing risk landscape and the overall perceived magnitude and severity of risks should prompt CFOs as well as boards and other senior executives to closely scrutinise the approaches they use to keep an eye on emerging risks.
+Unfortunately, some organisations continue to manage risks the way they have for many years, even though the profile of risks is changing dramatically as the overall nature of business and whole industries are transformed in the digital economy.

-The need for greater transparency about the nature and magnitude of risks undertaken in executing an organization’s corporate strategy continues to be high as expectations of key stakeholders regarding risk management and risk oversight remain strong.
+The need for greater transparency about the nature and magnitude of risks undertaken in executing an organisation’s corporate strategy continues to be high as expectations of key stakeholders regarding risk management and risk oversight remain strong.

 Each respondent rated 36 individual risk issues using a 10-point scale, where a score of 1 reflects “No Impact at All” and a score of 10 reflects “Extensive Impact” to their organisation.
 For each of the 36 risk issues, we computed the average score reported by all respondents.